vmpofu21/vmpofu21/README.md

 <p>College Student/Aspiring Human-Computer Interaction Researcher</p>

-<p>I'm a Computer Science major with a minor in Data Science.
-My journey in technology has been fueled by a profound interest in the intersection of Human-Computer Interaction and Artificial Intelligence.
-My future goal is to leverage cutting-edge technologies to create innovative solutions that enhance the way humans interact with computers.
-I am particularly fascinated by how AI can be integrated into everyday devices to make them more intuitive and user-friendly.
-Through my studies and projects, I aim to contribute to the development of smarter, more accessible technology for all.</p>
+<p>I’m a Computer Science student with a strong foundation in programming, statistics, and data analysis.
+I enjoy working with real-world data to solve problems, uncover trends, and support data-driven decision-making.
+Currently exploring opportunities in data analytics, machine learning, and software development.

+Outside of academics, I am the President of the Ithaca College International Club, focused on fostering an inclusive environment on campus.</p>

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------